-Fragility in some nations such as Iraq can also be attributted to the impact of the United States invasion of the country in 2003, which resulted in the disbanding and dismantling of the Iraqi military and bureaucracy.
-This exarcebated economic stagnation, terrorism,
+Fragility in some nations such as Iraq can also be attributed to the impact of the United States invasion of the country in 2003, which resulted in the disbanding and dismantling of the Iraqi military and bureaucracy.
+This exarcebated economic stagnation, terrorism, criminality and issues of crumbling infrastructure which are still present today (Flibbert, 2013).

-The DBSA (2011) highlighted the challenges and risks of doing bsiness in post-conflict and fragile states.
+The DBSA (2011) highlighted the challenges and risks of doing biness in post-conflict and fragile states.
 The report investigated the trends of South African businesses in terms of venturing into post-conflict countries in Africa and their willingness to invest in these countries based on an assessment of opportunities versus risk.
 Many South African companies have developed entry strategies regarding venturing into other African countries and this includes investing into these countries via equity partnerships particularly in greenfield investments.
 Their strategies are also more in-line with local business conditions in these countries.